Consultant dermatologist Dr. Anjali Mahto gives us the inside scoop on fake tanning and your health.

 ‘Some fake tans claim to include an SPF, but, this can be misleading as any SPF within the fake tan will wear off a couple of hours after application.
 Proper sun protection should never be substituted – don’t kid yourself a fake tan offers any protection.’

 Have a big event coming up and plan on fake tanning?
 It’s always worth doing a patch test.
 ‘Skin types and allergies vary from person to person (some develop over time, too) so it’s always safest to conduct a patch test behind the ear 24 hours beforehand,’ says Dr. Mahto.

 ‘Most people don’t have a reaction to fake tan, but if you have sensitive skin it could flare up due to any perfume or alcohol in the product – or if you’ve never used a product containing DHA before.’

-There’s plenty you probably shouldn’t do while pregnant (bye bye soft blue cheese) but the good news is, fake tanning isn’t one of them.
-‘It’s generally considered safe to use fake tan during pregnancy, but you should stick to self-application products and avoid spray tans, as there is unconfirmed speculation around the effects of inhaling the spray,’ says Dr Mahto.
+There’s plenty you can’t do while pregnant – but the good news is, fake tanning isn’t one of them.
+‘It’s generally considered safe to use fake tan during pregnancy, but you should stick to self-application products and avoid spray tans, as there is unconfirmed speculation around the effects of inhaling the spray,’ says Dr. Mahto.

 ‘Either way, the DHA isn’t thought to go beyond the outer of skin, so it won’t be absorbed by the body and is therefore unable to harm the baby.
 But bear in mind that pregnancy can heighten your risk of having an allergic reaction, as the changes in your hormone levels can make your skin more sensitive than normal.’